Dfalm-Original/Jiuuijh/paoriiu/README.md

 The goal is to keep it alive and evolving thanks to community contributions since it's an open source project.
 #### END OF THE PRESENTATION IN SEVERAL SENTENCES

-# C - The WTPF License
+# C - The WTFPL License
-### I strongly encourage you to read the [WTFL License](License.md).
+### I strongly encourage you to read the [WTFPL License](License.md).
 It's a "zero" license, but it's important that you read it to understand what it means.
 It's "more" than a "ZERO" license: public domain.

 #### SO: RTFM [license](Licence.md) 😉, thank you, you please me